Hospital agreement ends Florida Legislature budget standoff

+TALLAHASSEE, Fla. - Florida’s 2018 legislative session will not end on time this Friday, but lawmakers got closer Wednesday when they hammered out an agreement on the $87 billion budget.

-TALLAHASSEE, Fla. - Helping end a budget impasse, lawmakers have agreed to keep a current Medicaid payment formula for hospitals and to increase funding for nursing homes by $40 million, the Senate’s top health-care budget writer confirmed Wednesday afternoon.
+Helping end the budget impasse, lawmakers agreed to keep a current Medicaid payment formula for hospitals and to increase funding for nursing homes by $40 million, the Senate’s top health-care budget writer confirmed Wednesday afternoon.

 The agreement allowed the chambers to close out a roughly $87 billion spending plan for the fiscal year that starts July 1.